TasosTemenos/Interpretable-Deep-Learning-LULC/README.md

-# EuroSat Dataset Analysis
+# Interpretable Deep Learning Framework for Land Use and Land Cover Classification in Remote Sensing Using SHAP

 This repository contains three Jupyter notebooks for analyzing the EuroSat dataset with different focuses: comprehensive analysis, remote sensing index analysis, and Near-Infrared (NRG) analysis.
+Results from the code have been published in the following paper: [Interpretable Deep Learning Framework for Land Use and Land Cover Classification in Remote Sensing Using SHAP](https://doi.org/10.1109/LGRS.2023.3251652).

 ## Notebooks